 The celadon work by Japanese potter Hoshino Gen offers distinct pleasures.
 Each piece is a masterful balance of movement and stillness, and presence and emptiness, and the effect is both powerful and meditative.
 The feeling is perhaps closest to what one may experience in a Japanese rock garden or karesansui.

 Hoshino-san’s work expresses the beauty of slip, a watered down form of clay in its muddy state.
-In 2009, when he was adding the thickened slip from an old bucket to a new one, he noticed that the soft clay showed clear sharp lines and was excited by its beauty.
+In 2009, when he was adding the thickened slip from an old bucket to a new one, he noticed that the soft clay showed lines like water ripples and was excited by its beauty.
 “I became infatuated with slip and wanted to share its expression in my work”, he recalls.

 It was also around that time that he decided to switch to functional ceramics instead of sculptures that he had been making for nearly a decade after graduating from Tajimi City Pottery Design and Technical Center or Ishoken.
 From Hoshino-san’s powerful and emotional work, it is clear that he still draws from his studies in sculpture as well as from his childhood exposure to the sculptural ceramic works of his well-known artist parents.